agiertli/backstage-dynamic-plugin-nexus/RedHatOne.md

    - https://github.com/janus-idp/backstage-plugins/blob/main/plugins/nexus-repository-manager/ANNOTATIONS.md
 - Locate your new component in the Backstage UI and click `Image Registry` tab.
 If everything has been set up correctly you should see:
   ![Docker Registry Nexus In Backstage](images/nexus-plugin-success.png "Success Nexus")
+  - Note that it might take couple of minutes for changes to take affect.
+Consider also trying Anonymous Browser window

 ## Conclusion
 In this repository we have successfully demonstrated how we can leverage RHDH Dynamic Plugins feature.
 It's a key differentiator from the upstream Backstage project and if you ever had to add a new static plugin to your Backstage instance you understand how drastically simplified the process of working with Dynamic Plugins is.
 This is a powerful RHDH feature, so let's make sure our customers are aware of it!